 15 (1) It is prohibited, without a permit issued for this purpose, for any person to use, occupy, reside or camp on any land in a Park or erect or use any structure in a Park or park any vehicle in a Park for the purpose of camping.

 (2) Nothing in this section prevents a person from using the facilities provided in a public picnic ground for the preparation and consumption of meals.

-(2) The Superintendent of a Park may cancel a camping permit issued pursuant to subsection (1) at any time where, in his or her opinion, it is necessary for the preservation, control or management of the Park, or for the safety of the public.
+(2) The Superintendent shall cancel a camping permit issued under subsection (1) if it is necessary for the preservation, control or management of the Park or for the safety of the public.

 (3) No person who holds a camping permit is eligible to apply for another camping permit for the period or any part of the period for which their camping permit is valid.

 17 No person shall, for valuable consideration or for gain, permit another person to use, occupy, reside on or camp on any land in a Park or erect or use any structure in a Park or park any vehicle thereon for any purpose whatever.